constantin50/machine_learning/qa_system/readme.md

 ## Part Of Speech tagging

-The core of Analyzer is Convolutional neural network model that implements POS tagging of questions.
-This model was trained on dataset that contains 450 tagged questions.
+The core of Analyzer is a convolutional neural network model that implements POS tagging of questions.
+This model was trained on dataset that contains 989 tagged questions.

 ## Get started